XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 # Master's Project (2022-2023)

-## 1. Ongoing Project: Wearable Electrotactile Rendering Device
+## 1. Ongoing Research Project: Wearable Electrotactile Rendering Device

-Working on a haptic project that investigates the human perception of and emotional response to <strong>electro-tactile stimulation</strong>.
+I'm working on a haptic project that investigates the human perception of and emotional response to <strong>electro-tactile stimulation</strong>.
 The further goal is to build a <strong>personalized</strong> and <strong>pleasant</strong> electro-tactile device that <strong>works seamlessly with other stimulus</strong> modalities such as visual and auditory.

-At the recent Southern California Robotics Symposium, I had the privilege of presenting our preliminary research on the effect of perception of electro-tactile stimulation.
-[The details of the symposium can be found here.](https://sites.uci.edu/scr2023/schedule/) The symposium, renowned for gathering the brightest minds in robotics from the Southern California region including USC, UCLA, Cal Tech, UCI, etc., provided an engaging platform for discourse on emerging trends and technologies.
+At the recent Southern California Robotics Symposium [SCR'23](https://sites.uci.edu/scr2023/schedule/), I had the honor of presenting our preliminary research on the effect of perception of electro-tactile stimulation.
+Our study examined how detection threshold (DT) and pain threshold (PT) are affected by the frequency and location of electro-tactile stimulation on the forearm.
+We found location significantly impacts DT and PT, with the ventral side more sensitive than the dorsal.
+Our findings emphasize the need for location-specific calibration when designing electro-tactile systems.

 <img src="https://raw.githubusercontent.com/XinleiYu-Leo/Xinlei-leo.github.io/master/assets/images/talk_SCR.png" alt="Sleeve Image" style="height: 500px; width:700px;"/>

 Electro-tactile Sleeve prototype